wbjrpub/folderbrowser/README.rst

     $ make test

-Run tests on chages with
+Run tests on changes with

 ::